Discrepancies in data: Why don’t the numbers always match up?

 Google Ads discrepancies

-Google Ads works on a 30-day attribution window.
-Adjust’s attribution window is 7 days by default, though this can be changed.
+- Different attribution windows: Google Ads works on a 30-day attribution window.
+Adjust’s attribution window is seven days by default, though this can be changed.

 Final tip: Get all your data in one place

-Mobile measurement for app marketing can seem overwhelming with multiple platforms, channels, ad networks, and campaigns to manage.
+Mobile measurement for app marketing can seem overwhelming with multiple platforms, channels, ad networks, campaigns, and now next-generation tools and solutions to manage.
 In addition, comparing performance by switching in and out of dashboards is time-consuming and leads to data discrepancies.

 Be the first to know.
 Subscribe for monthly app insights.